Interface Map¶

 - Start with Production: Select the Prod environment to see your most critical integrations first.

-- Focus on specific apps: Use the Applications filter with depth 2 to see just one application's neighborhood without the full landscape.
+- Focus on specific apps: Pick a few apps in the Applications filter and use depth 1 or 2 to explore one application's neighbourhood without the full landscape.

-- Export for documentation: Use the SVG export to create architecture diagrams for documentation or presentations.
-Use PNG when you need a raster image.
+- Export for documentation: Use SVG to create vector architecture diagrams, or PNG when you need a raster image.

 - Deep link for sharing: Copy the URL after setting filters to share specific views with colleagues.